antosubhakar/WebformsToRazorPages/README.md

 5. Change any code-behind referencing its page's webforms controls.
 Those you will have to change manually.
 6. Change any master pages.
 7. Change anything to do with routing or routevalues.
 You must do this manually.
+8. Change your existing Web Forms project or files.